oracle/node-oracledb/doc/api.md

 to set session state efficiently so that connections have a known session state.
-The attribute can be a Node.js function that will be called whenever `pool.getConnection()` will return a newly created database connection that has not be used before.
+The attribute can be a Node.js function that will be called whenever `pool.getConnection()` will return a newly created database connection that has not been used before.
 It is also called when connections are tagged and the requested tag does not match the actual tag in a previously used connection.
 It is called before `pool.getConnection()` returns in these two cases.
 It will not be